Maksim Chmerkovskiy and Peta Murgatroyd Welcome First Baby

 "But first...a little makeup," he captioned the shot.
 (Mom and Dad must have gotten their last pre-baby spray tan over the weekend...)

-While their son's name and additional details about the birth were not immediately available, there's no denying these two were eager to finally become a mom and dad.
+There's no denying these two were eager to finally become a mom and dad.
 Amid speculation in June that they were secretly expecting, the couple told E!
 News, "Absolutely, we want kids."

 The 30-year-old new mom nearly predicted the outcome of her first pregnancy a year early in December 2015 when she told People, "I would like to start [having kids] pretty soon...A little boy, and then a little girl."